If you suffer from symptoms such as itching or dermatitis, high histamine levels or a histamine intolerance could be a reason for the reaction.

 They are chemicals made by your immune system and act as part of your bodies defence system.
 If you are allergic to a certain food, pollen, dust or substance such as latex it means your body thinks this usually harmless substance is harmful and sets off a chain reaction.
 It starts by releasing histamine and other chemicals into the bloodstream to protect it.
 This can cause common symptoms such as sneezing, itching and tearing up.

 Many foods and drinks contain histamine, and these usually increase as the food ages, spoils, or ferments.
 Some foods and drinks also contain compounds that help to release histamine in the body or block the production or effectiveness of the enzymes DAO (diamine oxidase) and HMNT (histamine-N-methyltransferase).
 These enzymes normally help to break down histamine within cells.
+If you frequently experience histamine reaction on your skin then it may be beneficial to limit your intake of these foods and drinks.

 Common Foods and Drinks Rich in Histamine: